 The Board is co-chaired by the elected Chief of Cowichan Tribes and the Chair of Cowichan Valley Regional District.
-Two additional elected leaders are appointed from each council by the respective co-Chairs, and four additional member are jointly appointed by both.
+Two additional elected leaders are appointed from each council by the respective co-Chairs, and four additional members are jointly appointed by both.
 Two seats each are also reserved for nominees of the Provincial and Federal Governments.
 Appointments are renewed as needed and following elections of Cowichan Tribes and CVRD Councils.
+Click here for more.